DoorDash Market - Usability Testing

-Examining navigation patterns, user frustrations, and improvement opportunities by conducting usability testing and analyzing user interactions to enhance the DoorDash Market grocery shopping experience.
+Examining navigation patterns, user frustrations, and improvement opportunities through usability testing and analyzing user interactions to enhance the DoorDash Market grocery shopping experience.

 This study explores how to improve the DoorDash Market grocery shopping experience by identifying user challenges and opportunities for enhancement through interviews, usability testing, and interaction analysis.